cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 		- **Art.
 222.** *Officers included in the preceding provisions.* id:: 6518ffe7-7159-4b85-9b49-8925221ea3e4
 			- The provisions of this chapter shall apply to private individuals who in any capacity whatever, have charge of any insular, provincial or municipal funds, revenues, or property and to any administrator or depository of funds or ==property attached, seized or deposited by public authority, even if such property belongs to a private individual==.
-	- ## Chapter Five - INFIDELITY OF PUBLIC OFFICERS
+	- ### Chapter Five - INFIDELITY OF PUBLIC OFFICERS
+	  collapsed:: true
-		- ### Section One. — Infidelity in the custody of prisoners collapsed:: true
+		- #### Section One. — Infidelity in the custody of prisoners collapsed:: true
 			- **Art.
 223.** *Conniving with or consenting to evasion.* id:: 6518ffe6-a213-4eb7-98d6-8982ad25049e